The American icon was always meant to be a novelist, never a screenwriter.

 “Instead of rejecting screenwriting as a necessary evil, Fitzgerald went the other way and embraced it as a new art form,” wrote Fitzgerald’s friend and fellow novelist-turned-screenwriter Budd Schulberg, “even while recognizing that it was an art frequently embraced by the ‘merchants’ more comfortable with mediocrity in their efforts to satisfy the widest possible audience.”

 As I found in his journals, Fitzgerald maintained a rigorous writing routine.
-He woke early to work on his Pat Hobby stories, which concerned a young, fresh screenwriter trying to make it Hollywood.
-And he worked, almost daily, on what would become his final, unfinished novel, The Last Tycoon.
-Then it was off to the studio to work on screenplays.
+He woke early to work on his Pat Hobby stories, which concerned a young screenwriter trying to make it Hollywood.
+Fitzgerald also worked, almost daily, on what would become his final, unfinished novel, The Last Tycoon.
+Then it was off to the studio to write or polish screenplays.

 There would no longer be any slacking off in his life.
 He took detailed notes of his finances in a bound ledger.
 He set an alarm clock.
 He would be a part of society, play by the rules.
 For a while, it worked.
 In 1937, a year after coming to Hollywood, he had caught up on all of his debts and was able to comfortably pay for both Zelda’s hospitalization and Scottie’s schooling.